OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ![Project rolling infrastructure](rolling-deployment-infrastructure.png)

-This includes a load balancer and two application servers in each Environments.
+This includes a load balancer and this time two application servers connecting into the MySQL database as before.

 :::hint
-In this example, the load balancer is shared between both the `Test` and the `Production` environment.
+In this example, the load balancer is actually shared between both the `Test` and the `Production` environment.
 To route traffic to the correct place, a different TCP Port is used at the load balancer to identify the intended environment.
+- Port `8080` is used for traffic destined for the `Test` environment.
+- Port `80` is used for traffic destined for the `Production` environment
 :::

+### Choosing the load balancer

+There are many different types of load balancer, but one key goal required for this rolling deployments example is the ability to control which servers are available to serve traffic.
+For this reason, we’ll be using a Google [Network Load Balancer](https://cloud.google.com/load-balancing/docs/network/).
+This provides a way to add and remove our application servers from the load balancer as part of the deployment process, which we’ll see a little later in this post.
+For more information about how to set up the load balancer, please refer to the [Google documentation](https://cloud.google.com/load-balancing/docs/network/setting-up-network).

+### Direct traffic to the load balancer

 :::warning
-Adding the existing servers to a load balancer will also require downtime.
+Adding the existing servers to a load balancer for the first time will also require downtime.
 :::

-### Using the Network Load balancer

 ### Add Child Steps